krzentner/language-world/data/text-davinci-003-old/chain_py_md/button-press-topdown-0.py.md

     # Steps:
     #  1. Line up the gripper as viewed from above
     #  2. Push down on the button from the top
-    # Because this is "topdown", we just need to line up the gripper from above.
-    # Line up the robot's gripper from above.
+    # First, put the gripper roughly above the button.
     if check("the robot's gripper is not vertically aligned with button"): robot.put("gripper above button")
     # Now that the gripper is lined up, just push down on the button.